marijnh/Eloquent-JavaScript/02_program_structure.md

 {{figure {url: "img/chapter_picture_2.jpg", alt: "Illustration showing a number of tentacles holding chess pieces", chapter: framed}}}

 In this chapter, we will start to do things that can actually be called _programming_.
-We will expand our command of the JavaScript language beyond the nouns and sentence fragments we've seen so far, to the point where we can express meaningful prose.
+We will expand our command of the JavaScript language beyond the nouns and sentence fragments we've seen so far to the point where we can express meaningful prose.

 ## Expressions and statements

 {{index grammar, [syntax, expression], [code, "structure of"], grammar, [JavaScript, syntax]}}

 In [Chapter ?](values), we made values and applied operators to them to get new values.
 Creating values like this is the main substance of any JavaScript program.
 But that substance has to be framed in a larger structure to be useful.
-So that's what we'll cover next.
+That's what we'll cover in this chapter.

 {{index "literal expression", [parentheses, expression]}}